astraaxd/Skivi/README.md

 ## Step 4: More APKs!!!
 Yay...
 SKIP THIS STEP IF YOU ARE PLANNING ON SAVING STORAGE.
 THIS STEP IS NOT REQUIRED!!!!
 This step is only if you want more advanced apps, like DuckDuckGo in step 5.1.
-Go to the [F-Droid website]("https://f-droid.org/en/") to install F-Droid.
+Go to the https://f-droid.org/en/ to install F-Droid.
-If it's blocked, go to [my reupload]("https://drive.google.com/file/d/1i7z3rU4JQyMsk-TYE7KsbvIetDaL145B/view?usp=sharing") and install F-Droid.
+If it's blocked, go to my reupload: https://drive.google.com/file/d/1i7z3rU4JQyMsk-TYE7KsbvIetDaL145B/view?usp=sharing and install F-Droid.
 If you are using the reupload, it will be an older version that doesn't really work well.
 To actually get a working version, just update it when it pops up that there is a new update.
 Bam, you have F-Droid installed.